 Think about what you enjoy doing, what you've accomplished, what interests you and why.
 Remind yourself of your successes and the projects, classes, and activities in which you've been most engaged and at your best.

 Connect and talk with professionals who work in your field(s) of interest.

 Most people enjoy talking about their work and offering advice to those starting out, and these connections will build your professional network.
-Smith alumnae can be an excellent source of advice and information (find them in the Alumnae Association of Smith College online directory; a career advisor at the Lazarus Centercan help you get started) .
+Smith alumnae can be an excellent source of advice and information (find them in the Alumnae Directory; a career advisor at the Lazarus Centercan help you get started) .
 Ask faculty, former supervisors, friends, and family to suggest others with whom to talk.
 If you've seen an article about someone, read a bio on a website, heard her/him speak, or read her/his work, email or write to request an informational interview.

 Decide how you'd like to start your career.

 Focus on planning your initial career steps after Smith, not your entire career.
 What issues, problems, or settings do you want to engage with first?
 Careers take shape over time, and unplanned detours may lead to unexpectedly great opportunities.
 Many graduates find success and satisfaction in careers not directly related to their academic majors.